HonourObed/differential_drive_robot/README.md

 * `/meshes`: Custom 3D STL models for the robot chassis and sensors.

 ## 📖 Background & Motivation
-My research journey, supervised by **Dr. [cite_start]Jibril Abdullahi Bala**, is driven by a desire to automate emergency response in regions with poor infrastructure[cite: 16, 17, 18]. [cite_start]This project validates the algorithms I am developing for my upcoming publication: *"An Optimized Path Planning Technique for Collision-Free Emergency Response using Autonomous Vehicles"*[cite: 77].
+My research project is driven by a desire to automate emergency response in regions with poor infrastructure.
+This project validates the algorithms being developed for the paper *"An Optimized Path Planning Technique for Collision-Free Emergency Response using Autonomous Vehicles"*.

 ---
-*Developed by **Obed Honour Eje** | [cite_start]Undergraduate Researcher at FUTMinna [cite: 35, 38]*